-Scratch is a great tool for kids to learn how to code, and it’s completely free!
-You can use Scratch to make fun games, stories, and animations by dragging and dropping different blocks of code.
+Scratch is a great tool for kids to learn how to code and it’s completely free!
+Anyone can use Scratch to make fun games, stories, and animations by dragging and dropping different blocks of code.
 It’s really easy to use and perfect for beginners who want to be creative and solve problems with coding.
+In this article, I’ll show how to make a flappy bird game on Scratch without any text-based code.

+In the Flappy Bird game, the player guides a bird through the sky avoiding a series of obstacles.
+When the bird collides with an obstacle, the game is over.
 This type of project has proven to be highly interactive and fun in the Scratch classes I’ve taught here at CodeWizardsHQ.
-In the Elementary School Core Track, students have the opportunity to create their own interactive games while mastering important programming concepts such as variables, loops, and more.
+In the Elementary School Core Track, students learn how to build their own interactive games while mastering important programming concepts such as variables, loops, and more.

 It’s amazing to see how much kids enjoy this type of project and how much they learn along the way.